Last Updated March, 2023

 Seasoning of the Char Broil Grill2Go X200

-I have seasoned the grill like mentioned in the manual.
+I have seasoned the grill as mentioned in the manual.

 I just was out of the recommended canola oil so used olive oil instead, as I did with many other grills

 This grill gets HOT.
 With the lid closed, like you always do when you season a grill, the temperature gauge got way over of what it could read in no time, and it did heat up quickly.

 Grill2go regulator problems